-- r054 A pupil supervisor must when responsible for supervising any pupil: - .1 take all reasonable steps to provide the pupil with adequate tuition, supervision and experience; - .2 have regard to any pupillage guidelines issued by the Bar Standards Board and to the Equality Code for the Bar; and - .3 ensure that the pupil prepares for and attends any further training required by the Bar Standards Board such as advocacy training provided by the pupil's Circuit or Inn. - rQ55 A pupil supervisor may not be responsible for supervising more than one pupil at a time except with the approval in writing of the Bar Standards Board.
+- r054 A pupil supervisor must when responsible for supervising any pupil: - .1 take all reasonable steps to provide the pupil with adequate tuition, supervision and experience; - .2 have regard to any pupillage guidelines issued by the Bar Standards Board and to the Equality and Diversity Rules of the Code of Conduct; and - .3 ensure that the pupil prepares for and attends any further training required by the Bar Standards Board such as advocacy training provided by the pupil's Circuit or Inn. - rQ55 A pupil supervisor may not be responsible for supervising more than one pupil at a time except with the approval in writing of the Bar Standards Board.